Master's Degree Programme in Biomedical Imaging

 Programme in brief

 The programme in total is 120 ECTS (2 years).
-The structure for the specialisation track in Biomedical Imaging is:
+The structure for Biomedical Imaging programme is:

 The strong imaging expertise of the universities in Turku offers a great environment for studying Biomedical Imaging.
 Imaging is one of the strongholds of the two universities in Turku, the University of Turku and Åbo Akademi University.
 Both universities were also involved in the founding of Turku BioImaging, which is a broad-based, interdisciplinary science and infrastructure umbrella that unites bioimaging expertise in Turku and elsewhere in Finland.
 Turku is especially known for its PET Centre and the development of super-resolution microscopy.
 Another example of research conducted in Turku is Turku Center for Disease Modeling.